stelace/marketplace-demo/src/styles.json.md

   "colorfulTheme": false,
   "pageTransitions": true,

-  // Changes home search card’s background and text color "homeHasLightBackground": true,
+  // Home hero text color can only be set to white if this is false, for appropriate contrast "homeHasLightBackground": true,
   // Replaces default home search card’s white or black background "homeSearchCardBackground": "rgba(0, 0, 0, 0.6)",